3 comments

 .

-You use this is for an early return in your code, or to exit a loop.
+You can use this is for an early return (guard statements are good example), or to exit a loop.

 You may find some strange Ruby methods.